-Other income of \$6.0 million was primarily due to the gain on sale from two small, non-core divestitures: (i) our Arizona and Florida-based landscaping operations within FirstService Residential; and (ii) our national accounts commercial painting operations within FirstService Brands, both occurring in the second quarter of 2019.
-Also included in other income was a small loss in the fourth quarter of the current year on the sale of our College Pro window cleaning operations for nominal consideration, as part of our exit from the College Pro franchise system within the FirstService Brands segment.
+Other income of \$6.0 million in 2019 was primarily due to the gain on sale from two small, non-core divestitures: (i) our Arizona and Florida-based landscaping operations within FirstService Residential; and (ii) our national accounts commercial painting operations within FirstService Brands, both occurring in the second quarter of 2019.
+Also included in other income was a small loss in the fourth quarter of 2019 on the sale of our College Pro window cleaning operations for nominal consideration, as part of our exit from the College Pro franchise system within the FirstService Brands segment.
 In conjunction with this sale, we also wound-down our College Pro painting operations at the end of 2019.

-Our consolidated income tax rate for the nine month period was negative 14%, compared to 22% of earnings before income tax in the prior year-to-date period, and relative to the statutory rate of 27% in both periods.
-The current period's tax rate was affected by the settlement of the LTIA, which is not deductible for tax purposes.
+Our consolidated income tax rate for 2019 was negative 14%, compared to 22% of earnings before income tax in the prior year-to-date period, and relative to the statutory rate of 27% in both periods.
+The 2019 tax rate was affected by the settlement of the LTIA, which is not deductible for tax purposes.

-Net loss for the period was \$227.6 million, versus net earnings of \$90.3 million in the prior year period.
+Net loss for 2019 was \$227.6 million, versus net earnings of \$90.3 million in the prior year period.
 The decrease was attributable to the settlement of the LTIA.

-The non-controlling interest ("NCI") share of earnings was \$7.9 million for the year, relative to \$11.2 million in the prior year period, with the decrease primarily attributable to the significant purchases of NCI in the current year.
+The NCI share of earnings was \$7.9 million for 2019, relative to \$11.2 million in the prior year period, with the decrease primarily attributable to the significant purchases of NCI in the current year.
 The NCI redemption increment for 2019 was \$16.1 million, versus \$13.2 million in the prior period, and was attributable to changes in the trailing two-year average of earnings of non-wholly owned subsidiaries.